Abstract landscape photography is one of the best ways photographers can show off their creativity and uniqueness.

 You can create a blurred image that shifts the focus to the background instead of the foreground.
 The reversal of the technique leaves little to no detail in the picture, thus leaving it to the discretion of the viewer to interpret the image as they see fit.

-Abstract photography is perhaps the best way an individual can express their ideas, emotion, and vision.
-By using landscapes as a means for abstractionism, you are able to showcase the best of both worlds.
+Abstract photography is perhaps the best way photographers can express their ideas, emotion, and vision.
+By using landscape photography as a means for abstractionism, you are able to showcase the best of both worlds.